Skip to Content

 Expert Tips:

-• Chop the herbs as finely as possible to release their aromatics.
+• Finely chop the herbs.
+Chop the fresh herbs as finely as possible to release their aromatics.

 Nutrition